ChrisLTD/ChrisLTD.com/_posts/2014-04-17-qunit-testing-ajax.md

 If you want to learn more about QUnit, be sure to check out their [Cookbook](http://qunitjs.com/cookbook/) and [API documentation](http://api.qunitjs.com/).

 [^async]: Asynchronous code lets a computer run other code while waiting for result of something that may take a while to finish.
-For example, in when using [AJAX](https://en.wikipedia.org/wiki/Ajax_%28programming%29) in web development, you can let the user continue to scroll around and use your page while waiting for the server to return new data.
+For example, in when using [Ajax](https://en.wikipedia.org/wiki/Ajax_%28programming%29) in web development, you can let the user continue to scroll around and use your page while waiting for the server to return new data.

-[^server]: For security purposes, browsers will not process AJAX calls from one local file to another.
+[^server]: For security purposes, browsers will not process Ajax calls from one local file to another.

 [^fun]: For fun, you can change the `<title>` tag on `test-response.html` and watch the test fail.